identusbook/identusbook.github.io/book/section2/agent-rest-api.md

 ## OpenAPI Specification

 The OpenAPI Specification (`OAS`) defines a standard, language-agnostic interface to HTTP APIs.
 The Cloud Agent API documentation can be found at [https://docs.atalaprism.io/agent-api/](https://docs.atalaprism.io/agent-api/)  and besides being very detailed and always updated to the latest, it also comes with the OAS spec yaml file that will allow us to setup `Postman` to easily test our API or use the same OAS standard to auto generate code for client libraries on different language stacks.
-We will not attempt to repeat this API documentation in the book, rather lets focus on how to setup this tools to issue our first `DID` and later on, connect two agents together and issue a Credential Schema and Verifiable Credential as our first example interactions.
+We will not attempt to repeat this API documentation in the book, rather lets focus on complement the existing documentation and explain with more detail how everything works.

 ## APISIX Gateway